IPC-2221 / IPC-2152 Compliant

 5 GHz~30 mm3 mm (120 mil)

 Rule of Thumb: Space ground stitching vias at λ/20 or less, where λ is the wavelength at the highest signal frequency.
-This ensures proper return path continuity.
+This keeps the return path well controlled.

 Via Placement Best Practices